 Tabor is a professor of music at Salisbury University, where he has coordinated the theory and composition and jazz programs since 1997.

 Perhaps one of the most enduring aspects of Tabor’s music is his use of open structures that highlight unique performer, instrumental, and computer system characteristics.
 He believes that by designing structures in which non-intention is unrelenting, the music reveals sound as an authentic extension of whoever is acting within the structure.
 Such structures often control every nuance of a composition, from the articulation of individual sounds to the unfolding of form through ensemble interaction.
 This approach has established new frameworks for improvisation that are not necessarily dependent upon jazz tradition or style and are, therefore, free of historical contexts.

 Tabor’s music has been featured at the John Donald Robb International Composers Symposium (twice), the Radford International Guitar Festival, the Western Illinois University New Music Festival, the Holy Cross College New Music Festival (MA), and the Electroacoustic Music: The Continuing Tradition conference (MD).
 As a guest composer, Tabor’s music has been presented at George Mason University (VA), SUNY Buffalo, Catholic University of America (DC), and Hartwick College (NY), and more recently, Conservatorio Alfredo Casella in L’Aquila, Italy, among others.
 Tabor’s music has also been presented at such festivals as the International Computer Music Conference, the Percussive Arts Society International Conference, the American Society for Cybernetics Conference, the Electronic Music Midwest Festival, and Society of Composers conferences.
-Several of his compositions are recorded on the Neuma Records label and many of his scores are published by Neuma Publications.
+Several of his compositions are recorded on the Neuma Records label.

-Do you have questions, want to book a show, or collaborate on a new piece?
+Do you have questions, want to book a performance, schedule a lecture, or collaborate on a new composition?
 I'm always interested in connecting.